hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo-typescript/tutorial-site/content/introduction.md

 ---
 title: "Course introduction"
-metaTitle: "Course Introduction | GraphQL React Apollo Tutorial"
+metaTitle: "Course Introduction | GraphQL React Apollo Typescript Tutorial"
 metaDescription: "A powerful and concise tutorial that will introduce you to GraphQL and integrating GraphQL into your React app with Apollo, in the shortest amount of time possible."
 ---